banjeremy/resume/src/content.md

 **Software Developer**, *Deloitte Consulting*, Jul 2012–Jul 2013
 - JavaScript hacker on legacy government applications
-- Worked on some interesting applications for the DoD that I can't talk about 🙊
+- Worked on some interesting applications for the DoD that I can't talk about <span class="screen">🙊</span>

 **Research Assistant**, *University of Southern Mississippi* Aug 2010–Jul 2012
 - Built a web-based 3D rendered environment used by Army Corps of Engineer for simulations